I don’t think about you all that often.

 I hope you’ve engaged or re-engaged the political process now, that you’ve found your personal activism, that you are intentionally leveraging your influence again.

 I hope you’re working hard for equality and justice and diversity, that you’re openly opposing hatred.

 I hope you are using your voice in more ways than by not using it.

-I don’t know why you were silent in 2016, but I want you to know that your silence was costly regardless.
-Your abstinence was loud, and so your presence now needs to be even louder in making it right.
+I don’t know why you were silent in 2018, but I want you to know that your silence was costly, regardless.
+Your abstinence then was loud and so your presence now needs to be even louder in making it right.

 No matter why you stayed home then, I truly hope you’re with us now.